AlexandraH-code/ms4-bookishnook/README.md

 I have chosen to structure my website with the following pages:
 - **Home Page:**
     - Home page that contains a large hero image with a button that says "See All Products".
 Below the hero image you can see images/links to four of the website's product categories.
+- **All Products Page:**
+    - Page that lists all available products.
+- **Product Detail Page:**
+    - A page that displays detailed information about a specific product.
+You can get to the product details page by clicking on a product on the page that lists all available products.
+- **About Us:**
+    - A page that contains information about the website.
+- **Contact Us:**
+    - Contains a contact form that the visitor can fill out if they want to get in touch with the website owner.
+- **FAQ:**
+    - A page with frequently asked questions that have been asked to the website owner.
+- **Create account:**
+    - Create account contains a form with fields for email address, password, password confirmation and a Sign up button.
+The page also contains a Sign in link (if you have already registered an account on the website).
+The page is displayed as a modal when you click Sign in in the menu.
 - **Sign in:**
     - Sign in contains a form with fields for email address and password and a Sign in button.
 The page also has links to Forgot password (if you have forgotten your password) and Create account (if you do not have an account yet).
 The page is displayed as a modal when you click Sign in in the menu.
-- **Create account:**
+- **Logout:**
-    - Create account contains a form with fields for email address, password, password confirmation and a Sign up button.
-The page also contains a Sign in link (if you have already registered an account on the website).
-The page is displayed as a modal when you click Sign in in the menu.
+    - Logout contains a Log out button.
 - **My Account:**
     - On the My Account page you can change your user details, change your password, manage addresses and view any orders.
-- **Logout:**
-    - Logout contains a Log out button.
 - **Backoffice:**
     - On the Backoffice page, you can see the number of orders and a list of recently placed orders.
 There are also buttons that go to pages where an administrator can view and manage orders and view and manage products.
 There is also a button that goes to Django Admin.
-- **About Us:**
-    - A page that contains information about the website.
-- **Contact Us:**
-    - Contains a contact form that the visitor can fill out if they want to get in touch with the website owner.
-- **FAQ:**
-    - A page with frequently asked questions that have been asked to the website owner.

 The pages above can be accessed by clicking on one of the links in the menu bar at the top of the page or in the footer at the bottom of the page..
 On small screens (smaller than 992 pixels) the menu is collapsed in the upper left corner.